-The price, reliability and the quality of service are the most important aspects of water and wastewater services to consumers.
+Price, reliability and the quality of service are the most important aspects of water and wastewater services to consumers.
 Customers must be assured of the quality and value for money of the service.
 Therefore, the emphasis on quality is paramount.
 Beyond the obvious benefits to consumers, quality of service has a broader impact on the economy.
 Improvement in quality will enhance productivity in all sectors of the economy, help attract new investment and provide better living and working conditions for users.
-As a result, an important feature of this price review process will be to clearly establish the level of performance and the quality of service standards.

 Economic regulation must consider quality together with price.
 If quality is not maintained, any fall in service quality is economically the equivalent of a higher price.
-Under all forms of regulation of monopolies (and more so under incentive regulation), there is the risk that firms may increase profits by lowering the quality of service.
+Under all forms of regulation of monopolies (and more so under incentive regulation), there is the risk that utilities may increase profits by lowering the quality of service.
 Quality issues can be addressed through the establishment and enforcement of quality standards that are supported by rigorous monitoring programmes.

-Consequently, an important feature of this price review process will be to address both price and service dimensions and clearly establish the level of quality of service standards.
+Consequently, an important feature of this price review process will be to address both price and service dimensions and clearly establish service quality targets for WASA, as necessary.
 The RIC Act mandates the RIC to establish standards for services.
 Sections 6(e), (f) and (g) of the Act require the RIC, inter alia, to: